 Does Sharing Content Ever Lead to Sales?

-The Social Media Today article highlights some key points, not least the fact that “social media is about sharing: sharing your expertise by positioning yourself or your business as the expert.”
-However, isn’t the reason for which more and more sales professionals share expertise online the fact that it helps them to build relationships with potential customers in a way that influences sales?
+The Social Media Today article highlights some key points.
+Including the fact that “social media is about sharing: sharing your expertise by positioning yourself or your business as the expert”.
+However, a reason that more and more sales professionals share expertise online is because it helps them to build relationships with potential customers.
 As far as we’re concerned, the answer to that question is yes.

-It’s all well and good to argue that rather than selling a product on social media, sales teams should talk about the wider context of and answer audience’s questions about that product.
+It’s all well and good to argue that instead of selling a product on social media, sales teams should talk about the wider context and answer audience’s questions about that product.
 But the thing is, this activity cannot be entirely separated from the act of selling.
-After all, such conversations often involve consumers whose motive for communicating with a sales professional is the fact that they’re after information that will influence a purchasing decision.
+After all, these conversations often involve consumers whose motive for communicating with a sales professional, is that they want information to influence a purchasing decision.

 The Link between Social Media and Sales Activity

-Let’s revisit the Social Media Today article, which states that “social media is a forum for conversation, for imparting information that will teach people something or help them in some way.”
+Now, let’s revisit the Social Media Today article.
+It states that “social media is a forum for conversation, for imparting information that will teach people something or help them in some way”.
 We couldn’t agree with this more.
-However, the “help” audiences receive is often help in making informed purchasing decisions – which just goes to show that the sharing of information on social media is tightly linked to sales activity.
+However, the “help” the audience receives is often for making informed purchasing decisions.
+This just goes to show that the sharing of information on social media is tightly linked to sales activity.

 “Social selling” is not an oxymoron.
-But it is about favoring a sharing mindset over a selling mindset – even if a sales transaction is what both sales professionals and audiences themselves may often have in mind.
-Rather than sharing and selling being two different things, it is the nature of sales activity that is changing thanks to social selling.
-In other words, prospecting is now less about pitching and more about convincing clients through the sharing of information and expertise.
+But it is about favoring a “sharing mindset” over a “selling mindset”; even if a sales transaction is what both sales professionals and audiences themselves may often have in mind.
+Rather separating sharing and selling, it is the nature of sales activity that is changing thanks to social selling.
+In other words, prospecting is less about pitching and more about convincing clients through the sharing of information and expertise.